EVIDENCE-BASED, COST-EFFECTIVE MODEL

 We hope to scale the STYL model to impact the lives of an additional 10,000 hardcore young men in Liberia in 5 years.

-Expand the model to 100,000 youths in at least 10 countries (Sierra Leone, Guinea, Ivory Coast, Mali, Nigeria, Niger, Central African Republic, Democratic Republic of Congo, Sudan, South Sudan and Uganda) across Sub-Saharan Africa in 10 years to reach our impact.
+Expand the model to 100,000 youths in at least 10 countries (Sierra Leone, Guinea, Ivory Coast, Mali, Nigeria, Niger, the Central African Republic, the Democratic Republic of the Congo, Sudan, South Sudan, and Uganda) across Sub-Saharan Africa in 10 years to reach our impact.

-Recruit a strategic leadership to support multi-country organizational management, partner relationship management, and fundraising/grant management as the organization scale.
+Recruit strategic leadership to support multi-country organizational management, partner relationship management, and fundraising and grant management as the organization scale.

 We hope to scale the STYL model to impact the lives of an additional 10,000 hardcore young men in Liberia in 5 years.

-Expand the model to 100,000 youths in at least 10 countries (Sierra Leone, Guinea, Ivory Coast, Mali, Nigeria, Niger, Central African Republic, Democratic Republic of Congo, Sudan, South Sudan and Uganda) across Sub-Saharan Africa in 10 years to reach our impact.
+Expand the model to 100,000 youths in at least 10 countries (Sierra Leone, Guinea, Ivory Coast, Mali, Nigeria, Niger, the Central African Republic, the Democratic Republic of the Congo, Sudan, South Sudan, and Uganda) across Sub-Saharan Africa in 10 years to reach our impact.

-Recruit a strategic leadership to support multi-country organizational management, partner relationship management, and fundraising/grant management as the organization scale.
+Recruit strategic leadership to support multi-country organizational management, partner relationship management, and fundraising and grant management as the organization scale.